knice/inquiry.ucsc.edu/source/_articles/2020-21/kanye-or-not.md

 <figure class="">
   {% asset 2020/game.jpg @magick:resize=600 alt:'Rebecca
-Covarrubia and family' %}<figcaption>*'ye or nay?*, a game created by Assistant Professor A. M. Darke, a conceptual artist and activist, reimagines the classic game *Guess Who?*
+Covarrubia and family' %}<figcaption><em>&#39;ye or nay?</em>, a game created by Assistant Professor A. M. Darke, a conceptual artist and activist, reimagines the classic game <em>Guess Who?</em>
-All the game's cards depict black men, and half of them are Kanye West.
+All the game&#39;s cards depict black men, and half of them are Kanye West.
 Credit: A. M. Darke, with permission.</figcaption>
 </figure>